JCVCoding/TwitchClone/README.md

 To use this application you need to have Node/npm installed on your computer as well as a streaming / recording program.
-I recommend OBS and the instructions will assume you are using OBS as well as a basic understanding of how to setup a stream.
+I recommend OBS and the instructions will assume you know how to use OBS to setup a stream.

 In order to use this application you will need to run the following steps:
 1) Open three terminal windows